johnnynava/shopping-cart/README.md

 Web Store I made from scratch using React.

-Took me a while but I'm really happy with the results.
+I'm really happy with this project!

+There are a couple of things I want to change/implement eventually (documented in the todo file)